CompNet/BiblioProcess/README.md

 This software aims at extracting networks from bibliographic corpora.
 It can open Bibtex files, to get the details of a collection of articles, as well as Thomson ISI files, in order to get the bibliographic references contained in these articles.
 It matches both files and exports several
 networks:
+* Citation networks
   * Article citation networks: nodes are articles, links are directed from the cited to the citing articles.
   * Author citation networks: nodes are authors, links are directed from the cited to the citing authors, weights are the numbers of citations.
+* Coauthorship networks
+	* Article coauthorship networks: nodes are articles, undirected links connect articles with common authors, weights are Jaccard's coefficient of compared authors.
-* Co-authoring networks: nodes are authors, undirected links connect co-authors, weights are the numbers of co-authored papers.
+	* Author coauthorship networks: nodes are authors, undirected links connect co-authors, weights are the numbers of co-authored papers.
+* Cocitation networks
 	* Article co-citing networks: nodes are articles, undirected links connect articles citing the same reference, weights are the numbers of co-citations.
 	* Article co-cited networks: nodes are articles, undirected links connect articles cited by the same reference, weights are the numbers of co-citations.

 **This software is currently in development.
 Don't use it (yet)!**